hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `node_public_ip_enabled` - (Optional)  A boolean value indicating whether enable node public IP address provisioning.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `os_type` - (Optional)  Compute OS Type.
-Possible values include: `Linux`, `Windows`.
+* `ssh_public_access_enabled` - (Optional)  A boolean value indicating whether enable the public SSH port.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `public_ssh_access_enabled` - (Optional)  A boolean value indicating whether enable the public SSH port.
-Changing this forces a new Machine Learning Compute Cluster to be created.

 * `subnet_resource_id` - (Optional) The ID of the Subnet that the Compute Cluster should reside in.
-Changing this forces a new Machine Learning Compute Cluster to be created.

-* `virtual_machine_image_id` - (Optional) The ID of Virtual Machine image.
-This property is used only `os_type` sets to `Windows`.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Machine Learning Compute Cluster.
 Changing this forces a new Machine Learning Compute Cluster to be created.